 Another beautiful Baby Trend car seat- but does it have function and comfort?

-The Baby Trend Flex Loc Infant Car Seat has great design and really promising features.
+The Baby Trend EZ Flex Loc Infant Car Seat has great design and really promising features.
 The flex loc technology allows for easy installation into the car.
 The car seat has superior safety ratings and has a sleek design.
 But Baby Trend dropped the ball again on the buckling system and handle, which can be a nuisance to use.

 What Does Flex Loc Mean, Anyways?